Racism in Puerto Rico: Discrimination

 The term "white Puerto Rican", as well as that of "colored Puerto Rican", was coined by the United States Department of Defense in the first decade of the 20th century in order to handle their own North American problem with nonwhite people whom they were drafting and had its basis on the American one-drop rule.
 The one-drop rule stated that if you had just one drop of Black blood in you, you were Black, not white; that is, if you are not 100% white, then no matter what shade of lightness you are, you are Black.
 The white upper class made deals with U.S. industrialists and supported U.S. policies in Puerto Rico at the expense of Afro-Puerto Rican civil rights.
 Puerto Rico passed the Civil Rights Act of Puerto Rico in 1943.
-Revolutionary leaders, including Pedro Albizu Campos in the 1950s, fought to eliminate the racial discrimination heightened by U.S. imperialism and to place Afro–Puerto Ricans in political positions of power.